 - a) Property Lines Thirty (30') feet from any property line; - b) Residences and undeveloped parcels Three hundred feet (300') from any residence on an adjacent separately owned parcel, and two hundred seventy feet (270') from any adjacent undeveloped separately owned parcel. - c) Sensitive Receptors Six hundred feet (600') from a Church or other Place of Religious Worship, Public Park, Coastal Public Access, Commercial Recreational Facility (as defined by Section 313-153 of the Humboldt County Code), Tribal Cultural Resource, or School Bus Stop currently in use at the time of project application submittal.
-For purposes of this section, the setback requirement applicable to Public Parks, other than lands managed for open space and/or wildlife habitat, shall only be applied to designated and developed recreational facilities such as picnic areas and campgrounds, trails, river and fishing access points, and like facilities under public ownership. - d) Tribal Ceremonial Sites One thousand feet (1,000') from all Tribal Ceremonial Sites; - e) The setback required from associated property lines or residence(s) on an adjacent privately-owned property may be waived or reduced with the express written consent of the owner(s) of the subject property.
+For purposes of this Section, the setback requirement applicable to Public Parks, other than lands managed for open space and/or wildlife habitat, shall only be applied to designated and developed recreational facilities such as picnic areas and campgrounds, trails, river and fishing access points, and like facilities under public ownership. - d) Tribal Ceremonial Sites One thousand feet (1,000') from all Tribal Ceremonial Sites; e) The setback required from associated property lines or residence(s) on an adjacent - privately-owned property may be waived or reduced with the express written consent of the owner(s) of the subject property. - f) Notwithstanding the above described setbacks from Sensitive Receptors and Tribal Ceremonial Sites, the setback required from these areas may also be waived or reduced with the express written consent of qualified officials or representatives representing these protected uses and only if findings can be made that the setback reduction conforms with all applicable policies of the Local Coastal Area Plan and the access policies of the Coastal Act.
+For publicly owned lands managed for open space and/or wildlife habitat purposes, a setback of less than 600 feet, but at a minimum maintenance of a setback of at least 100 feet, may be allowed with a Special Permit, provided that (i) advanced notice is given to the person or agency responsible for managing or supervising the management of those lands, and (ii) the permitted setback of less than 600 feet will be sufficient to prevent impacts that would significantly degrade adjacent open space/habitat areas and will be compatible with the continuance of those open space/habitat areas.
+For School Bus Stops, a setback of less than 600 feet may be allowed with a Special Permit, where it can be demonstrated that the cultivation site would not be detrimental to students at the bus stop, due to specific conditions; - g) In all cases, structures must comply with the setback requirements and similar provisions of the principal zoning district(s) as well as those required by the Building Code, including lot coverage. - h) Additionally, in cases where one or more discrete premises span multiple parcels, the 30-foot setback from shared boundary lines may be waived for cultivation activities which do not occur within a structure.

-- f) Notwithstanding the above described setbacks from Sensitive Receptors and Tribal Ceremonial Sites, the setback required from these areas may also be waived or reduced with the express written consent of qualified officials or representatives representing these protected uses.
-For publicly owned lands managed for open space and/or wildlife habitat purposes, a setback of less than 600 feet may be allowed with a Special Permit, provided that advanced notice is given to the person or agency responsible for managing or supervising the management of those lands.
-For School Bus Stops, a setback of less than 600 feet may be allowed with a Special Permit, where it can be demonstrated that the cultivation site would not be detrimental to students at the bus stop, due to specific conditions; - g) In all cases, structures must comply with the setback requirements and similar provisions of the principal zoning district(s) as well as those required by the Building Code, including lot coverage. - h) Additionally, in cases where one or more discrete premises span multiple parcels, the 30-foot setback from shared boundary lines may be waived for cultivation activities which do not occur within a structure. - i) Cultivation Site(s) and Appurtenant Facilities including surface water diversions, agricultural wells, and similar infrastructure must observe all prescribed setbacks and limitations pertaining to the use of land located within or affecting Environmentally Sensitive Habitat Areas (ESHA) or Wetlands, as defined under Coastal Act regulations in Humboldt County Code and Local Coastal Area Plans.
+i) Cultivation Site(s) and Appurtenant Facilities including agricultural wells, and similar infrastructure must observe all prescribed setbacks and limitations pertaining to the use of land located within or affecting Environmentally Sensitive Habitat Areas (ESHA) or Wetlands, as defined under Coastal Act regulations in Humboldt County Code and Local Coastal Area Plans.

+II.
 Special Area Setbacks for Odor Mitigation